Stratum corneum: Function

 In reptiles, the stratum corneum is permanent, and is replaced only during times of rapid growth, in a process called ecdysis or moulting.
 This is conferred by the presence of beta-keratin, which provides a much more rigid skin layer.

-In the human forearm, about 1300 cells per cm2 per hour are shed.
-Stratum corneum protects the internal structures of the body from external injury and bacterial invasion.
+In the human forearm, about 1,300 cells per cm2 per hour are shed.
+The stratum corneum protects the internal structures of the body from external injury and bacterial invasion.

 Skin disease

 An inability to correctly maintain the skin barrier function due to the dysregulation of epidermal components can lead to skin disorders.
 For example, a failure to modulate the activity of kallikreins via the disruption of the protease inhibitor LEKTI causes the debilitating disorder Netherton syndrome.

 Hyperkeratosis is an increased thickness of the stratum corneum, and is an unspecific finding, seen in many skin conditions.